croit/vagrant-demo/README.md

 * We recommend using a recent version of Chrome or Firefox

 Note that PXE booting is an unusual scenario for both Vagrant and VirtualBox and may cause unexpected issues.
-We have last tested these procedures with VirtualBox 5.0 and 5.1 and Vagrant 1.9.4 on macOS and Linux.
+We have last tested these procedures with VirtualBox 5.0 and 5.1 and Vagrant 1.9.4 and 2.0.0 on macOS and Linux.

 **Caution:**
-The VirtualBox PXE stack sometimes hangs when a server reboots when running on macOS.
+The VirtualBox PXE stack sometimes hangs when a server reboots when running on macOS on some versions of VirtualBox.
 Shut down Ceph VMs completely and restart them instead of resetting them if you encounter this problem.

 The Vagrant plugin `vagrant-vbguest` might be required when running on Windows.